tno-terminology-design/tev2-specifications/docs/spec-files/00-overview-spec-files.md

 ---
-id: tev2-spec-files
+id: overview-spec-files
+sidebar_label: Overview
 date: 20220819
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl'

-# TEv2 - Files (Structure, Specs)
+# Overview - Files (Structure, Specs)

 [TEv2](@) expects [communities](@) to have directory that is easily accessible by IT tools, and in which - apart from other stuff it may keep there - is designated to contain all sorts of curated documentation.
 Thus, this directory (or one or more of its subdirectories) can be designated as [scope directories](@) for the [scopes](@) that the [community](@) owns.